Pirates score twice in 9th, rally past Reds 3-2

 One out later, Gonzalez lined out to right field and Tucker easily beat Nick Castellanos’ off-target throw.

+Gonzalez has worked his way into becoming the everyday shortstop and leadoff hitter and is batting .289.
+He spent the first five seasons of his career as a bench player.

+“We talk about taking advantage of opportunities, about the meritocracy of playing time and he deserves to play,” Pittsburgh manager Derek Shelton said.
+“He’s been our best player.
+He’s been outstanding.”

 Richard Rodriguez (1-2) pitched a scoreless ninth for the win.
-He was one of five relievers that held the Reds scoreless over the final six innings.
+He was one of five relievers that held the Reds scoreless over the final six innings, following Geoff Hartlieb, Sam Howard, Chris Stratton and Nik Turley.

+The Pirates bullpen was riddled by injuries earlier in the season and closer Keone Kela remains sidelined by right forearm tightness.

+“We you pitch that well, you’ve got to find a way to win the game,” Tucker said.
+“It felt good to string a couple of hits and a sacrifice fly to reward them with a W.”

 Reds rookie starter Tejay Anthony was in line for his first major league win after pitching one-run ball over five innings.
 Castellanos hit a two-run homer.